- Discussion about your program and academic goals

 A student can contact his or her advisor via email, over the phone or by scheduling an appointment by calling the front desk at 307-778-1214.
 Meetings generally last 30 minutes and cover many different topics.
 Advisors also hold walk-in hours each week.
 During walk-in hours students may drop in without an appointment for a short, 15-minute discussion with the advisor.
 Please consult your academic advisor to determine his or her walk-in schedule.

-Students are encouraged to check their college email account in EaglesEye regularly as this is the primary means by which the Advising Office and other student services correspond with the student body.
+Students are encouraged to check their official school email account (accessible via myLCCC)regularly as this is the primary means by which the Advising Office and other student services correspond with the student body.

 LCCC’s developmental studies courses provide students with rapid skill development so they’re successful in college.
 Students who take these courses may need some additional skill-building or refreshing before they enter college-level reading, writing and math courses.
 Developmental courses don’t count as credit towards a degree.Placement into these courses is determined by a student’s high school GPA or scores of a placement assessment.
 Students may be eligible to take college-level courses through improved scoring on a placement assessment.
 More information on the Testing Center and placement assessment is available here.